Fate-Grand-Automata/FGA/README.md

 7. Open F/GO and Go to the node you want to farm.
 8. Press Play to start.
 The same button can be pressed to stop later.

+## How to configure?
 Settings can be opened from the app's menu (three dots on top-right corner).
 For how the settings work, see the original [Fate-Grand-Order_Lua][FGOLua] project.

+## Where to put Servant/CE images?
+The app only comes with `mona_lisa.png` and `chaldea_lunchtime.png`.
+If you want to use any other preferred servant or ce, put their image in `Fate-Grand-Automata/support` folder.
+Create the folder if it doesn't already exist.
+For information on how to use support selection, see the original [Fate-Grand-Order_Lua][FGOLua] project.

 ## Limitations
-1. Support servant images are not present
-2. Only 2 CE images are available: `mona_lisa.png` and `chaldea_lunchtime.png`
-3. Autskill list not supported.
+1. Autskill list not supported.
-4. The AutoSupport within AutoSkill feature I contributed to FGOLua isn't available here.
+2. The AutoSupport within AutoSkill feature I contributed to FGOLua isn't available here.
-5. No support for Auto-gacha, Auto-lottery, Auto-giftbox.
+3. No support for Auto-gacha, Auto-lottery, Auto-giftbox.
-6. I only test for EN server.
-Other server images are included, but not tested.

 ## Upcoming Features
-1. File picker for Support Servant/CE images.
-2. Autoskill list
+1. Autoskill list
+2. Auto-gacha, Auto-lottery, Auto-giftbox.
 3. Support image maker?
 Automatically crop out servant/ce image from a screenshot.
-4. Auto-gacha, Auto-lottery, Auto-giftbox.

 ## Like the project?
 Want to support me?
 Just pray that I can roll [Skadi](https://gamepress.gg/grandorder/servant/scathachskadi)!